Zero Turn Mower Buyer’s Guide: Introduction

 Good For: Smooth-ish Lawns With Light/Medium Slopes

 This is the most popular segment of zero-turns for homeowners.
 These mowers are an upgrade over your old lawn or garden tractor.
-This quality level of zero turn mower will easily cut your mowing time in half because they are more agile than a lawn or garden tractor and are designed to mow faster than your tractor.
-These mowers will mow well at 5-7 mph.
+This quality level of zero-turn mower will easily cut your mowing time in half because they are more agile than a lawn or garden tractor and are designed to mow faster than your tractor.
+These mowers will mow well at 6-8 mph.

 Unfortunately, Consumer Reports and the other Review Websites do not test and evaluate these models.
 I don’t have the cash to buy and test these myself, but I do have years of experience listening to owners and using them myself.
 I can help you narrow down the choices to decide on the best model for you.

 When you increase the speed that you are mowing by 40% over the Economy models, you also have to increase the strength of the mower considerably.
 If you don’t the mower will quickly self-destruct.
-Estate zero-turns use thicker steel for the frame and decks are built stronger.
-They use heavier-duty components than the entry level models.
-Because of that they will last a lot longer.
-If you size the mower to your yard this grade will easily last 15 years.
+Estate zero-turns use thicker steel for the frame and fabricated decks are built stronger.
+They use heavier-duty components than the entry-level models.
+Because of that, they will last a lot longer.
+If you size the mower to your yard this grade will easily last 15 years or more.

 Being heavier they will also handle bumps and rough spots better.
-They typically have better tires and seats to smooth out the ride.
+They typically have larger tires and seats to smooth out the ride.

 Decks: Decks in this class generally use a metal that is too thick to stamp with a hydraulic press so these decks are fabricated out of sheet steel.
 Most decks have extra wear bars welded to the sides and front so they will take more of a beating than a stamped deck.